ANALYSIS-How an executive's arrest struck a blow to Japan-China business

 China detained the executive, named in several media reports as Hiroshi Nishiyama, on suspicion of espionage in March, and he was formally arrested last month.
 Japan's then foreign minister protested the executive's detention with his Chinese counterpart on a visit to Beijing in April.

-There has been no official confirmation of the Kishida-Xi meeting, which some Japanese news outlets have said is being prepared for Thursday.
-Japan and China's foreign ministries did not immediately respond to requests for comment on this article.
+There has been no official confirmation that Kishida and Xi will hold a meeting, which some Japanese news outlets have said is being prepared for Thursday.

-China has previously said it welcomes foreign investment as long as firms abide by its laws.

-Japan's Chief Cabinet Secretary Hirokazu Matsuno told a news conference on Monday that Tokyo had asked Beijing "at various levels and on various occasions" to realise the early return of Japanese nationals detained in China and to ensure a transparent legal process.
+A spokesperson for Japan's foreign ministry said in an emailed statement that Tokyo had repeatedly urged Beijing at various levels to repatriate Japanese nationals detained in China and to ensure transparency in the judicial process.

+"Although nothing has been decided on future Japan-China bilateral summit meetings, including on the occasion of the APEC summit meeting to be held this week, we will continue to urge the Chinese side to do so," Masashi Mizobuchi, assistant press secretary at the ministry, said.

+China's foreign ministry said in a statement: "China has always supported China-Japan trade and economic cooperation, and provides a good environment for the lawful operation of Japanese companies in China and their employees."

 RISKY BUSINESS